ab Command: Tutorial & Examples

 Under the hood, ab

-This can be useful when tuning the server for optimal performance, or when comparing different server configurations to
+evaluates web server performance.
+This is particularly useful for tuning the server for optimal performance or comparing different configurations to determine the most effective setup.
+Scenarios include:

 sudo apt-get install apache2-utils